Boise Towne Square: October 2021 shooting

-Three handguns were found on Bergquist’s person: two 9mms (Heckler & Koch VP9 & Glock 19) & a .22-caliber Beretta 21A; only the VP9 was used in the shooting.
-After the shooting, ATF, FBI and the Boise Police Department conducted a search of Bergquist’s home and found four more guns: a North American Arms .22 Magnum revolver, a Heckler & Koch USP .45-caliber pistol, a Smith & Wesson 5906 9mm pistol and a SIG Sauer P320 .45-caliber pistol, according to the ATF report.
+Three handguns were found on Bergquist’s person: a 9mm Heckler & Koch VP9, a 9mm Glock 19, and a .22-caliber Beretta 21A.
+Only the VP9 was used in the shooting.

+After the shooting, authorities searched Bergquist’s home and found four additional firearms: a North American Arms .22 Magnum revolver, a Heckler & Koch USP .45-caliber pistol, a Smith & Wesson 5906 9mm pistol and a SIG Sauer P320 .45-caliber pistol.